igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 For example, {{QUIC-TRANSPORT}} allows changing Connection IDs in the middle of a connection to reduce the likelihood of a passive observer linking old and new subflows to the same device.
-A QUIC implementation would need to reset all counters when it changes Connection ID used for outgoing packets.
-It would also need to avoid incrementing Unreported Loss counter for loss of packets sent with a different Connection ID.
+A QUIC implementation would need to reset all counters when it changes the destination (IP address or UDP port) or the Connection ID used for outgoing packets.
+It would also need to avoid incrementing Unreported Loss counter for loss of packets sent to a different destinatoin or with a different Connection ID.

 # IANA Considerations